Academy Sports and Outdoors Logo

 • The .44 caliber works well for protecting against bears.

-What Is the Main Difference Between Centerfire and Rimfire Ammunition?
+What is the Difference Between Centerfire and Rimfire Ammunition for Handguns?

 Centerfire and rimfire ammunition represent two distinct primer-ignited cartridge designs.
 In centerfire ammunition, the primer is located in the middle of the cartridge, while rimfire ammunition houses the primer in the rim.